abaldeweg/mission/README.md

 CORS_ALLOW_ORIGIN=http://localhost:8081
 ```

-- STORAGE - Can be file or gcp-bucket
+- STORAGE - Can be `file` or `gcp-bucket`
 - FILE_PATH - Path where to store the files, only for file storage
-- GCP_BUCKET_NAME - If bucket was chosen as storage, then define the bucket name.
+- GCP_BUCKET_NAME - If `gcp-bucket` was chosen as storage, then define the bucket name.
-- GOOGLE_APPLICATION_CREDENTIALS - Key File, for auth and buckets
+- GOOGLE_APPLICATION_CREDENTIALS - Key file, for auth and buckets
 - CORS_ALLOW_ORIGIN - Allowed origins

-## Flags

-- `--path` - Specify the directory where the data should be stored.